fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## What Does It Take to Excel as a Junior Developer?

+The obvious answer is to perform well with your coding and need little to no guidance other than what your coworkers feel is just the right amount.
+In theory this is easy to do but as you can imagine, harder in reality.

+My main tips will most of the time be to make sure you try your best to solve your own issues.
+Respect the time of your coworkers but also ask for help when you are truly stuck.
+Showing that tiny bit of consideration will go a long way.
+The rest is about being friendly, eager to learn and talent.
+You can't really control talent but you can be mindful of how you behave in the workplace and how you interact with your coworkers.
+Smiling, showing consideration and engaging in a positive way with other people can make a huge difference.

 ## How to Succeed as a Solo Junior Developer?

+This is probably the toughest situation you can find yourself in when you start your career as a programmer.
+I would advice against being solo in the beginning but realistically it is hard to be picky about your workplace before you get a few years in.

+The main tip I can give you is to keep it simple.
+Stick to the most popular choices in tech so you know there are tons of learning materials and people who have posted solutions to various problems online.
+Leverage AI systems and focus on just making things work.
+There is no benefit in you trying to guess what the best solution looks like and how more senior developers would do something.
+Simply check for basic tips that you can apply and accept that even if the code won't be as perfect as if you had years of experience, if it works, you get to keep your job and continue learning.
+That is the key to becoming senior.
+Deliver something that works well enough, learn from it and repeat.

 ## Do Seasoned Programmers Sometimes Struggle in Interviews?